javascript-lodashHow do I use Lodash with JavaScript?

 Lodash is a JavaScript library that provides utility functions for manipulating objects, arrays, numbers, and strings.
 It is used to simplify complex operations and make code more readable.

 To use Lodash with JavaScript, you will need to include the library in your project.
-This can be done by downloading the library from the Lodash website, or by using a package manager such as npm
+This can be done by downloading the library from the Lodash website, or by using a package manager such as npm.

 Once Lodash is included in your project, you can use it by importing it into your JavaScript code.
-For example, the following code imports the map
+For example, the following code imports the map function from Lodash:

 import { map } from 'lodash';